-Water levels at Isle Lake have changed little since monitoring began in 1972.
-Between the historical maximum of 730.5 in 1989 meters above sea level (m asl) and the historical minimum of 729.2 in 2010 m asl, water levels have only changed by 1.3 m (Figure 2).
+Water levels at Isle Lake have changed little since monitoring began in 1972 (data available until 2012).
+Between the historical maximum of 730.5 meters above sea level (m asl) in 1989 and the historical minimum of 729.2 m asl in 2010, water levels have only changed by 1.3 m (Figure 2).
 With a drainage basin area approximately 11 times the size of the lake, Isle Lake receives large amounts of input in the form of runoff.
 The Sturgeon River runs into Isle Lake from the West and exits the lake to the East, which then flows into neighbouring Lac St. Anne.